NICE Framework

 The NICE Framework consists of the following components:

-Who uses NICE Frameworks
+Who uses the NICE Framework

-The NICE Framework can be used by:
+The NICE Framework can be used by the following:

-- Staffing specialists and guidance counselors – to use as a resource to support current and future cybersecurity workers.
+- Staffing specialists and guidance counselors to use as a resource to support current and future cybersecurity workers.

-- Training and certification providers – to help current and future cybersecurity workers acquire and demonstrate the necessary knowledge, skills and abilities.
+- Training and certification providers to help current and future cybersecurity workers acquire and demonstrate the necessary knowledge, skills and abilities.

-- Education providers – to help develop curriculum, certificate or degree programs, and research that cover the tasks as well as the knowledge, skills and abilities.
+- Education providers to help develop curriculum, certificate or degree programs, and research that cover the tasks as well as the knowledge, skills and abilities.

-- Technology providers - to identify the cybersecurity work roles, tasks as well as the knowledge, skills and abilities associated with their services, hardware or software
+- Technology providers to identify the cybersecurity work roles, tasks as well as the knowledge, skills and abilities associated with their services, hardware or software.

-How the NICE Framework can be used
+How to use the NICE Framework

-- Inventory and track their cybersecurity workforces to better understand the
+- Inventory and track their cybersecurity workforces to better understand the strengths and gaps in their knowledge, skills and abilities, as well as the tasks they perform.

-strengths and gaps in their knowledge, skills and abilities as well as the tasks they perform. - Identify the necessary training and qualifications that workers need to develop critical knowledge, skills and abilities to perform cybersecurity tasks.
+- Identify the necessary training and qualifications that workers need to develop critical knowledge, skills and abilities to perform cybersecurity tasks.

-- Improve the descriptions of positions and the announcements of job vacancies by selecting the relevant knowledge, skills and abilities as well as tasks as soon as the work roles and tasks are identified.
+- Improve the descriptions of positions and the announcements of job vacancies by selecting the relevant knowledge, skills and abilities, as well as tasks as soon as the work roles and tasks are identified.

 - Identify the most relevant work roles and develop career paths to help workers acquire the necessary skills for those roles.

-- Develop a shared language to enable hiring managers and HR staff to recruit, retain and train a highly-specialized workforce.
+- Develop a shared language to enable hiring managers and HR staff to recruit, retain and train a highly specialized workforce.